ajmadden/vDiscordPlugin/README.md

 The first line will shown the primary frequency being transmitted or observed.

-The second line  be chaged in vatsys in "Settings > Discord".
-The options are:
+The second line  be chaged in vatsys in "Settings > Discord" - the options are:
 - None: Only the time online will be displayed.
 - Aircraft Spotted: The number of unique aircraft that have been spotted.
 - Aircraft Controlled: The number of unique aircraft that have been in your jurisdiction.